gregv/how-to-be-an-effective-leader/README.md

 Make and teach things to prove you have learned.
 "Taking a class" without an outcome is not learning.

 # Dos and Don'ts
+- Do take action with the things you learn, don't just post that you read books or finished a course, post about the actions you took from the books/podcasts/videos/training you took.
+Take notes, make a plan, block time in your calendar to practice [ref](https://medium.com/the-mission/how-to-remember-and-take-action-on-what-you-read-c43b309edfbc)
 - Do not recommend podcasts, do recommend specific podcast episodes and the outcome you received that you think others would benefit from.
 Quote the podcast directly.
 - Do not continue to have unproductive meetings.
 Do not have status meetings.